 Let's cover your second question first: should you use a 35mm lens in a concert hall?

-So, on to your actual question ,which is essentially: how do I get a good picture of my child on stage at a concert/play/musical?
+So, on to your actual question: how do I get a good picture of my child on stage at a concert/play/musical?

 So, use the lens you have, and zoom in as far as you can.

-Even if the stage is bright when you’re standing on it, that light will probably not be strong enough to reach your camera.
-Absolutely do not use flash- it won’t reach your daughter anyway, and is a sure way to annoy people at the concert or even get kicked out.
+Even if the stage is bright when you're standing on it, the light will probably not be strong enough to reach your camera.
+Absolutely do not use the flash; it won't reach your daughter anyway, and it's a sure way to annoy people at the concert or even get kicked out.